Skip to content

 Step 3: Registry Cross-Referencing

-Automated queries to national company registries and UBO registers.
+Automated queries to federal and provincial corporate registries and beneficial ownership registries.
 Comparison of extracted data against registry records.
 Sanctions and PEP screening.

 Step 4: Consistency Analysis

-Detection of inter-document inconsistencies: company extract address vs articles of association address, company extract director vs contract signatory, share capital vs financial statements.
+Detection of inter-document inconsistencies: corporate registry extract address vs articles of incorporation address, registry director vs contract signatory, share capital vs financial statements.

 Step 5: Decision and Audit Trail